-As an example, Preston Padden of the Disney Company attached to his written testimony for the June 16, 2009, House hearing a letter from KATV, the ABC affiliate in Little Rock, to DirecTV, offering "to negotiate retransmission terms for KATV-produced news, sports, and public affairs programming" to DirecTV subscribers located in orphan counties in Arkansas.
-73 Although the letter is not explicit about KATV's sports programming, in the policy debate broadcasters have inferred that it includes the University of Arkansas football and basketball games, for which KATV has negotiated a copyright license and which as a result legally should be treated as if it were KATV's locally-produced programming.
+As an example, Preston Padden of the Disney Company attached to his written testimony for the June 16, 2009 House hearing a letter from KATV, the ABC affiliate in Little Rock, to DirecTV, offering "to negotiate retransmission terms for KATV-produced news, sports, and public affairs programming" to DirecTV subscribers located in orphan counties in Arkansas.58 Although the letter is not explicit about KATV's sports programming, in the policy debate broadcasters have inferred that it includes the University of Arkansas football and basketball games, for which KATV has negotiated a copyright license and which as a result legally should be treated as if it were KATV's locally-produced programming.
 It would appear that KATV could seek to negotiate a retransmission agreement with DirecTV or any other MVPD, but there could be one legal risk.
 As explained earlier, there has not been a legal ruling on the proper way to interpret section 339(a)(1)(A) of the Communications Act.
 If it were interpreted to limit the scope of a satellite operator's right to retransmit distant signals to only those signals for which a satellite operator can obtain a statutory copyright license for secondary transmission under section 119, then a broadcaster operating in the DMA to which the orphan counties are assigned (for example, the local broadcaster in the Shreveport, Louisiana DMA that is carrying in orphan Arkansas counties the Louisiana State games that probably are aired at the same time as the Arkansas games) could challenge the retransmission of KATV's signals through a complaint before the FCC, claiming such retransmission is not allowed under the Communications Act and that it has been harmed to the extent its audience has migrated to the Arkansas games.
 Since the University of Arkansas and Louisiana State are in the same collegiate athletic conference, it might be possible that the conference, which may have been the original copyright holder that had negotiated with KATV, would be willing to help broker a compromise among the parties that would allow the University of Arkansas games to be retransmitted to the orphan counties in Arkansas.

 But sometimes state boundaries also represent boundaries between collegiate athletic conferences.
 For example, the University of Arkansas and the University of Missouri are in different athletic conferences.
 In this case, the local television station in the Springfield, Missouri DMA that broadcasts the University of Missouri games might object to the retransmission of University of Arkansas games to satellite subscribers in the orphan Arkansas counties located in its local market, and there would not be a collegiate athletic conference to act as an intermediary.
-If there is any likelihood that a local station could file a suit in court or a complaint at the FCC that gets traction, it could create a legal and financial risk that might discourage a satellite operator from negotiating to carry the non-local, in-state signals.
+If there is any likelihood that a local station could file a suit in court or a complaint at the FCC

-&lt;sup>73 Letter from L. Dale Nicholson, president and general manager, KATV, to Derek Chang, executive vice president for content strategy and development, DirecTV, Inc., dated March 25, 2009, attached to the written Testimony of Preston R. Padden, executive vice president, worldwide government relations, the Walt Disney Company, before the Subcommittee on Communications, Technology, and the Internet, House Committee on Energy and Commerce,

-&quot;Hearing on Discussion Draft of Legislation to Reauthorize the Satellite Home Viewer Act," June 16, 2009.
+58 Letter from L. Dale Nicholson, president and general manager, KATV, to Derek Chang, executive vice president for content strategy and development, DirecTV, Inc., dated March 25, 2009, attached to the written Testimony of Preston R. Padden, executive vice president, worldwide government relations, the Walt Disney Company, before the Subcommittee on Communications, Technology, and the Internet, House Committee on Energy and Commerce, "Hearing on Discussion Draft of Legislation to Reauthorize the Satellite Home Viewer Act," June 16, 2009.